-Patients who have just undergone a hair transplant procedure are often very excited about the prospect of showing off their new hair to their friends and family as well as anyone new they may happen to meet, but patients must also understand just how important it is to take proper care of their newly transplanted hair as well as their remaining natural hair to ensure the continued and long-term health of the follicles.
+What To Do After A Hair Transplant?
+Patients who have just undergone a hair transplant procedure are often very excited about the prospect of showing off their new hair to their friends and family as well as anyone new they may happen to meet, but pati transplant has the best possibility of successents must also understand just how important it is to take proper care of their newly transplanted hair as well as their remaining natural hair to ensure the continued and long-term health of the follicles.

 After a hair transplant, the patient’s first concern ought to be clearly focused on post-operative care.
 Once the recovery phase is complete, the patient’s focus can then reasonably turn to some of the styling-related concerns that are likely to imbue a greater degree of excitement in the patient, such as how to cut their new hair and how to best maintain the exceptional appearance of both their new and remaining hair follicles.

 There are often other questions and concerns regarding how the patient should approach hair care following the completion of a hair transplant, and it is also quite common for more practical questions to arise as well.
 Ideally, the patient and the doctor will discuss these issues before even selecting a hair transplant procedure to ensure the best possible result following its completion.
 Even for patients who have had lengthy discussions with their doctor before, during and after the procedure, it is relatively common for questions to be pondered relating to how many follow-up appointments is most ideal as well as how the patient can go about hiding the horizontal scar created during the FUT procedure.

 In the days and weeks following the hair transplant session, the client will have to abide by some very specific precautionary guidelines to make sure that the transplant has the best possibility of success.
 Once the patient has healed to a reasonable degree, the transplanted hair can be cared for in the same way as before and does not require any specific type of care to ensure its continued contribution to the patient’s improved overall appearance.